DataDog/documentation/content/en/agent/guide/how_remote_config_works.md

 For Datadog security products, Application Security Management and Cloud Workload Security, Remote Configuration-enabled Agents and compatible tracing libraries provide real-time security updates and responses, enhancing security posture for your applications and cloud infrastructure.

 ## How it works
-Once you enable Remote Configuration on the Datadog Agent, it will periodically poll the configured [Datadog site](https://docs.datadoghq.com/getting_started/site/), to determine whether there are configuration changes to apply to your Remote Configuration-enabled Agents or tracing libraries.
+Once you enable Remote Configuration on the Datadog Agent, it periodically polls the configured [Datadog site][1], to determine whether there are configuration changes to apply to your Remote Configuration-enabled Agents or tracing libraries.

 After you submit configuration changes in the respective Datadog product UI for a Remote Configuration enabled product feature, the changes are stored in Datadog.